 Topics E to M

 Dial 5000 from any campus phone or press the button on the “BLUE LIGHTS” placed throughout campus and in parking lots.
 Fire, police, and ambulance services can be better directed to the exact location of an emergency through security.
 Emergency assistance is also available by dialing 9-911 from any campus phone.
-The RA, CA, or RD on duty can also provide assistance in an emergency.
+All RAs/CAs have a landline phone.
+There are also house phones in each hall.
+Please familiarize yourself with these locations.
+The RA, CA, or RD/AC on duty can also provide assistance in an emergency.

 An emergency evacuation plan is located on the back of every residence hall room, apartment, and house door.
-Know the appropriate escape route and designated meeting place.
+Know the appropriate escape route.
 Fire drills are conducted each year.
 Your cooperation is expected and appreciated.
-Failure to evacuate in the event of a drill or actual fire may result in fines and follow up with conduct process.
-Tampering with fire safety equipment such as smoke detectors and fire extinguisher may result in fines and follow up with conduct process.
+Failure to evacuate in the event of a drill or actual fire may result in fines and follow-up with the conduct process.
+Tampering with fire safety equipment such as smoke detectors and fire extinguishers may result in fines and follow-up with the conduct process.

 Due to the damage caused by grills on balconies of residence halls and apartments and the risk of fire, students are not permitted to possess or store personal grills.
-There are grills available for apartment residents’ use located near both the East and West Apartments.
+There are grills available for apartment residents’ use located near Luetmer, McDonald, Idzerda Commons, and West Apartments.

 Guests are permitted on a limited basis during break periods for students who remain on campus.